2026 Buzzardball Championship Game Summary: Timberwolves vs. Heat

 - 4 min read

-In a championship battle that delivered from start to finish, the Minnesota Timberwolves captured the 34-NBA title with a hard-fought 39–33 victory over the Miami Heat.
+In a thrilling championship battle, the Minnesota Timberwolves captured the 34-NBA title.
+They secured a hard-fought 39–33 victory over the Miami Heat.

-Both teams entered at 8–1, having split their regular-season matchups, and this rubber match lived up to every bit of the hype.
+Both teams entered with impressive records of 8–1.
+They had split their regular-season matchups.
+This rubber match lived up to the hype.

-The Timberwolves set the tone early and led from start to finish, but the Heat never backed down.
-Minnesota built a 22–17 lead at halftime, though Miami closed the half strong with a 7–0 run to keep things tight and within striking distance.
+The Timberwolves set the tone early.
+They led from start to finish.
+Minnesota built a 22–17 lead at halftime.
+Miami closed the half strong with a 7–0 run.
+They kept things tight and within striking distance.

 Coming out of the break, the Timberwolves responded like champions.
-They opened the second half with a 10–2 run, stretching the lead and creating separation.
+They opened the second half with a 10–2 run.
+This stretched their lead and created separation.
 When Minnesota pushed the advantage to 35–21, it looked like they might pull away for good.

-Miami stormed back with a 9–0 run, fueled by Isaiah Prince, who knocked down a pair of NBA three-pointers during the surge and finished with a game-high 17 points.
-The late push brought the Heat right back into contention and made for a tense finish.
+Miami stormed back with a 9–0 run.
+Isaiah Prince fueled the surge.
+He knocked down a pair of NBA three-pointers and finished with a game-high 17 points.
+This late push brought the Heat right back into contention.
+It made for a tense finish.

 In the closing moments, Minnesota leaned on its leaders.
-Hudson Stovall and CJ Shelby each scored 11 points and delivered clutch baskets down the stretch to seal the victory and secure the championship.
+Hudson Stovall and CJ Shelby each scored 11 points.
+They delivered clutch baskets down the stretch to seal the victory and secure the championship.

 Final Score: Timberwolves 39, Heat 33